The-Phoenix-Team/.github/README.md

-# .github
+# ✅ The Phoenix Team

-✅ The Phoenix Team
+All the other phoenix teams are just... other teams.